brry/rskey/README.md

 devtools::install_github("brry/rskey")

 rskey::setKeyboardBindings(overwrite=TRUE)  # optional to avoid manual setting
-# by default also sets CTR+Y for ReDo and CTRL+H for setWorkingDirToActiveDoc
+# by default also sets CTRL+Y for ReDo and CTRL+H for setWorkingDirToActiveDoc
 ```

 * (Restart Rstudio)